How to troubleshoot the Samsung TV that will not turn on

 Situation 2.
 When the TV standby light is off

 Ensure that your cable and outlet work properly.
 First, ensure that all the cabling is firmly inserted.
-Leave the TV unplugged for 30 seconds and when plugging it back in, plug it directly into an outlet that you know works properly.
+Leave the TV unplugged for 30 seconds.
+Unplug any power boards or surge protectors the TV may have been plugged into, and when plugging it back in, plug it directly into an outlet that you know works properly.
 If that didn't work, try another outlet.

-- If the red standby light comes on, your TV is receiving power and should turn on as normal.
+- If the red standby light comes on, your TV is receiving power and will probably turn on just fine.
 This means that there is an issue with the original outlet you tried.